MS-PINPOINT/mindGlide/README.md

 /path/to/mind-glide_latest.sif flair.nii.gz
 ```

+### Modifications

+If you want to run the Docker container using your own trained model or use
+a custom script, please make sure you overwrite teh `entrypoint`.
+For example,
+to run bash and get into the container, you can run the following command:

+`docker run -it --entrypoint bash armaneshaghi/mind-glide:latest`

 ### Acknowledgements

 This study/project is funded by the UK National Institute for Health and Social Care (NIHR)